Elementary Education, M.A.T.

 - A completed graduate application and $60 nonrefundable application fee.

 - An official transcript indicating baccalaureate degree and a GPA of 3.00.

 - Two recommendations addressing professional dispositions for the Elementary program on specific forms provided by the UAS School of Education.

-- A writing sample consisting of a statement of professional objectives provided by UAS School of Education and an impromptu essay.
+- A writing sample consisting of two pieces: (a) Statement of professional objectives and (b) An impromptu writing sample (prompt provided by UAS School of Education).

 - Information Release Waiver Statement.

 - Documentation of successful work with children and early classroom experience.